 An appraisal is a review and estimate of a property’s fair market value.
-An appraisal is conducted by a state-licensed professional, an “appraiser”, who has specific training and education to evaluate a property and provide a value for it based on its physical condition, amenities, and location.
+An appraisal in conducted by a state-licensed professional, an “appraiser”, who has specific training and education to evaluate a property and provide a value for a property based on its physical condition, amenities, and location.

-Appraisals are typically required by mortgage brokers or mortgage lenders prior to providing a home loan in order to ensure they are not issuing a mortgage loan for more than the property is worth.
+Appraisals are typically required by mortgage brokers or mortgage lenders prior to providing a home or property loan to ensure they are not issuing a mortgage loan for more than the property is worth.

 An appraisal may also be requested by a homeowner to:

 - Determine a home value during a divorce or estate settlement

 - Help determine an accurate selling price or to negotiate during a sale

 - Show proof of replacement/repair costs for homeowner’s insurance